Upper Back Surgery

 - Anaesthesia-related risks, including allergic reactions or cardiovascular or respiratory complications

-Recovery and Aftercare – Upper Body Lift Surgery
+Recovery and Aftercare – Upper Body Surgery

 - Swelling, bruising, and discomfort are common and typically improve over several weeks